Cognitive psychology: Working memory

-Many models of working memory have been made.
-One of the most regarded is the Baddeley and Hitch model of working memory.
-It takes into account both visual and auditory stimuli, long-term memory to use as a reference, and a central processor to combine and understand it all.
+To account for some gaps in Atkinson and Shiffrin's Modal Model of memory, Alan Baddeley and Graham Hitched proposed a novel working memory model.
+It takes into account both visual and auditory stimuli, long-term memory as a reference, and a central processor that combines and interprets them.

-A large part of memory is forgetting, and there is a large debate among psychologists of decay theory versus interference theory.
+A large part of memory is forgetting, and there is a large debate among psychologists of decay theory versus interference theory, though current trends provide more evidence to support an interference account.

 Long-term memory

-Modern conceptions of memory are usually about long-term memory and break it down into three main sub-classes.
-These three classes are somewhat hierarchical in nature, in terms of the level of conscious thought related to their use.
+Modern conceptions of memory usually focus on long-term memory and break it down into three main sub-classes.